Vismaya case: Kerala court sentences husband to 10 yrs in jail for dowry death | Law-Order

 - India

-A Kerala court on Tuesday sentenced to 10 years in jail the husband of Vismaya, an Ayurveda medical student who hanged herself in her marital home in June last year, for dowry death.
+A Kerala court on Tuesday sentenced to 10 years in jail the husband of Vismaya, an Ayurveda medical student who hanged herself in her marital home in June last year, for driving her to commit suicide by perpetrating dowry related cruelties on her.

-Additional District and Sessions Judge-1 Sujith K N also sentenced S Kiran Kumar to six years and two years imprisonment for the offences of abetment to suicide and dowry harrasment under the IPC, Special Public Prosecutor G Mohanraj told reporters.
+Additional District and Sessions Judge-1 Sujith K N also sentenced the husband --S Kiran Kumar-- to six years and two years imprisonment for the offences of abetment to suicide and dowry harassment under the IPC.

 Kumar was also sentenced to six years for the offence of taking dowry and one year for demanding dowry under the Dowry Prohibition Act.

-A total fine of Rs 12,55,000 was also imposed on Kumar, he said adding that out of that Rs 2 lakh has been directed to be paid to the parents of the victim.
+A total fine of Rs 12,55,000 was also imposed on Kumar by the court which said that out of the same, Rs 2 lakh be paid to the parents of the victim.

+In his 441-page long judgement, the judge said that ''the accused (Kumar) had perpetrated utmost sorts of dowry related cruelties on his wife and thereby, driven her to commit suicide.'' ''He (Kumar) was bound to protect his wife and he was capable of doing that.
+However, he had chosen a different decision to taunt and harass his wife.
+His wife was also having dreams.
+She might have entered into the family life with good hope and great expectations.
+But the menace of dowry dashed all her aspirations,'' the court observed.

+It also said that a wife was ''not a chattel in the hands of the husband'' and has her own dignity and individuality.

+After the sentence was pronounced, Special Public Prosecutor G Mohanraj told reporters outside the court that he was satisfied with the sentence awarded to the convict.
+He said that he had urged the court to impose a sentence which would be a message to the society and a deterrent against such incidents of dowry harassment and death in future.

-The SPP said he was satisfied with the sentence awarded to the convict.
+The SPP also said that he had argued in court that a milder sentence would send out a wrong message to society.

-However, the victim's mother, who appeared disheartened, said she was not happy with the outcome as she had expected the convict would get life term.
+However, the victim's mother, who appeared disheartened after hearing about the order, said she was not happy with the outcome as she had expected the convict would get life term.

-Addressing media at her residence, she said the family would appeal against the sentencing and that she does not believe her daughter got justice.

 Whether to appeal or not would be decided after discussing it with the SPP.

+Welcoming the court's order, Kerala State Women's Commission chairperson advocate P Satheedevi told reporters that there were so many incidents of giving and taking of dowry and the judgement in the present case would hopefully act as a deterrent against such practices.

-The court order came after hearing arguments on behalf of the prosecution and the convict on the quantum of sentence.
+The court order on sentence came after hearing arguments on behalf of the prosecution and the convict on the quantum of punishment.

-Special Public Prosecutor (SPP) G Mohanraj, in his arguments, sought the maximum possible punishment for the convict so that it acts as a deterrent in society.
+Special Public Prosecutor G Mohanraj had urged the court to impose a punishment which would act as a deterrent against such incidents of dowry in the society.

-The convict's lawyers sought a compassionate view from the court claiming that he is the sole earner in the family and that his parents were suffering from various ailments.
+Kumar's lawyers sought a compassionate view from the court claiming that he is the sole provider for his family comprising his ailing parents.

-Earlier in the day, Vismaya's father left for court in the car which was given as dowry.

 The court on Monday had convicted Kumar for the offences of dowry death (section 304B), abetment of suicide (section 306) and dowry related harassment (section 498A) under the IPC and various provisions of the Dowry Prohibition Act.